osmanpontes/react-use-file-upload/README.md

 ### setFiles

 A function that accepts the event emitted from the input field or drop zone, and creates an array of File objects.
+The default mode is set to, `w`, which means it will write over previous files each time new ones are attached.
+If you want previously attached files to not be deleted each time a user attaches new files, then you can opt in by calling setFiles like this, `setFiles(e, 'a')`, where the `a` stands for append.
+If you want the default behavior, there is no need to pass a second argument to this function.

 ```
-(e: Event) => void
+(e: Event, mode = 'w') => void
 ```